The voices we make when we pretend our dogs can talk

 “A pet is essentially a friend, and for couples, this is another friend that they have in common,” he says.
 “It seems like a communal story-building activity that the two folks can do together that bond them together a little more with this third friend.”

 And that’s how some households get dogs with not only voices, but also elaborate plotlines and three-dimensional backstories.
 For example: Seamus, a 15-year-old Pekingese owned by 36-year-old San Diego small-business owner Molly Beane, is the dog version of “an older bitchy man who originally grew up in the South but eventually moved to Palm Springs.”
-Theo, a dachshund mix owned by 37-year-old Phoenix TV reporter Matt Galka, is an arrogant, preening celebrity DJ.
+Theo, a dachshund mix owned by 33-year-old Phoenix TV reporter Matt Galka, is an arrogant, preening celebrity DJ.

 “One of the places where the pets can get boarded is called the Pet Club,” Galka says.
 “And we always say he DJs at the Pet Club.”
 He is very famous, Galka notes, like a canine David Guetta.